sanchisojeda/USPmass/README.md

 # USPmass
-Measuring the mass and radius of an ultra-short period planet using Keck and Kepler data
+Measuring the mass and radius of an ultra-short period planet using Keck and Kepler data.